 3. Now you lost me.

-A special thanks to Linnea Österberg for the fantastic illustrations that are making the invisible visible.
+A special thanks to Linnea Österberg for the fantastic illustrations that make the invisible visible.

 Until next time, take care and stay curious!